s33Y377/RequestLogger/README.md

 # RequestLogger
-API will log data in a text file
+Django API will log data in a text file